Information for International-Qualifying BC Athletes

 Senior International 1 minimum threshold of performance

-Senior Minimum Threshold of Performance (78%)
+Senior Minimum Threshold of Performance (79% of Senior Marker)

 Female